Package: MsBackendSql

 MsBackendOfflineSql

-we need to provide the connection information to the SQL
+we need to provide the connection

-database as additional parameters.
-These parameters are the same that need to
+information to the SQL database as additional parameters.
+These parameters are

-be passed to a dbConnect()
+the same that need to be passed to a dbConnect()

-call to establish the connection to the
+call to establish the

-information).
-In the simple example below we store the data into a SQLite
+for more information).
+In the simple example below we store the

-database and thus only need to provide the database name, which corresponds
+data into a SQLite database and thus only need to provide the database name,

 sps2 <- setBackend(sps_mem, MsBackendOfflineSql(), drv = SQLite(),